The 5 Steps for a Killer Email Marketing Strategy

 As a type of online marketing, email marketing involves the direct electronic mailing of a group of people; often subscribers offering a product, discount, incentive, or to raise awareness of a cause.
 The intention of well-planned, semi-regular emails is to build a relationship with customers or potential clients, whilst nurturing them along different stages of the digital growth marketing funnel.

 Have you ever opened an enticing email from a brand that has prompted you to purchase an early Christmas present or last-minute sale item?
 That’s email marketing at work and for all types of businesses, email marketing can be an effective marketing channel, generating a $38 return on investment for every $1 spent.
 Email marketing enables you to:

 - Reach users on a direct and personalised level

-- Capabilities across devices (emails can be accessed on-the-go via mobile or on desktop)
+- Expand capabilities across devices (emails can be accessed on-the-go via mobile or on desktop)

-- People use email addresses to create accounts all over the web including social media and websites
+- Reach people, who use email addresses to create accounts all over the web, including social media and websites

 - Enjoy a cost-effective and easy way to market to a large customer base in a short amount of time

 To ensure your email marketing efforts are optimised and aligned with your overall marketing strategy and business goals, it’s important to have a well-planned and executed email marketing strategy.
 The strategy includes a number of steps, including room to test, iterate, and validate learnings.

 A lead magnet is an irresistible offer of value that a prospect would receive in exchange for their contact information such as an email address or phone number.
 The goal of a lead magnet is to maximise the number of targeted leads you are getting for an offer.